yeasy/docker-compose-files/hyperledger/1.0/README.md

 The command actually calls the `./scripts/initialize.sh` script in the `fabric-cli` container to:

-* create a new application channel
+* create a new application channel `businesschannel`
 * join all peers into the channel
-* install and instantiate chaincodes for testing
+* install and instantiate chaincode `example02` for testing

 This script only needs to be executed once.